linonetwo/hyper-visual/README.md

 - Put ```hyper-visual``` into ```.hyper.js```'s plugin list.
 - Or run ```hyper i hyper-visual``` if you have hyper cli installed.

+Then you can filter result with typing in terminal, click on any command to execute it.

+## Config

 Then add config if needed, they are all optional.
 Belows are the default values of configs: